skypilot-org/skypilot/docs/source/serving/auth.rst

 Setup API Keys
 --------------

 SkyServe relies on the authorization of the service running on underlying service replicas, e.g., the inference engine.
-We take the vLLM inference engine as an example, which supports static API key authorization with an argument :code`--api-key`.
+We take the vLLM inference engine as an example, which supports static API key authorization with an argument :code:`--api-key`.

 We define a SkyServe service spec for serving Llama-3 chatbot with vLLM and an API key.
-In the example YAML below, we define the authorization token as an environment variable, :code:`AUTH_TOKEN`, and pass it to both the service field to enable readiness_probe to access the replicas and the vllm entrypoint to start services on replicas with the API key.
+In the example YAML below, we define the authorization token as an environment variable, :code:`AUTH_TOKEN`, and pass it to both the service field to enable :code:`readiness_probe` to access the replicas and the vllm entrypoint to start services on replicas with the API key.

 .. code-block:: yaml
-  :emphasize-lines: 5-6,12,28
+  :emphasize-lines: 5,10-11,28

   # auth.yaml
+  envs:
+    MODEL_NAME: meta-llama/Meta-Llama-3-8B-Instruct
+    HF_TOKEN: # TODO: Fill with your own huggingface token, or use --env to pass.
+    AUTH_TOKEN: # TODO: Fill with your own auth token (a random string), or use --env to pass.

   service:
     readiness_probe:
       path: /v1/models
       headers:
         Authorization: Bearer $AUTH_TOKEN
     replicas: 2

-  envs:
-    MODEL_NAME: meta-llama/Meta-Llama-3-8B-Instruct
-    HF_TOKEN: # TODO: Fill with your own huggingface token, or use --env to pass.
-    AUTH_TOKEN: # TODO: Fill with your own auth token (a random string), or use --env to pass.

   resources:
     accelerators: {L4, A10g, A10, L40, A40, A100, A100-80GB}